Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: Introduction

 The long-term average optimal impulse control problem is addressed in Section~\ref{sect:classical impulse}.
 Conditions are given for the existence and uniqueness of an optimal $(w,y)$-policy.
 Furthermore, it is shown that the ``impulse reward potential'' function $G$ (defined up to a constant in \eqref{e:G_p}) along with the maximal value $F^*$ is a solution of the associated system of quasi-variational inequalities \eqref{e:qvi}.
 This, in turn, establishes the optimality of the corresponding $(w,y)$-policy.
 The potential $G$ is then used to define the natural solution $\wdt G$ of the system \eqref{e:qvi}.
 A brief digression examines the growth of the long-term expected total reward.
 A specific shift of $\blue \wdt G$ is interpreted as the value function of an infinite-horizon growth rate optimization problem.
 The section concludes by relating the optimal $(w,y)$-policy to the concept of an optimal overtaking policy.

 Using the framework established in \sectref{sect:classical impulse}, the singular control problem is defined and quickly dispensed with in \sectref{sect:singular}. \sectref{sect:sensitivity} examines the sensitivity of the solutions for the impulse control problem to changes in the model parameters $(p, K, \gamma)$.
 Section \ref{sect-imp_sing} discusses the intrinsic relationship between the impulse control and singular control problems.
 In particular, the first-order optimality conditions for the impulse problem lead to the asymptotic result that the singular control solution emerges as the limit of the impulse solutions as the fixed cost $K$ converges to $0$.
+Surprisingly, the reduction in the long-term average reward rate due to the positive fixed cost $K$ is quantified by a comparison of the values corresponding to two reflection policies; see \remref{quantifying-fixed-cost}.
 The paper concludes with a summary of findings and final remarks in Section \ref{sect-conclusion}.
 Some technical but subsidiary proofs of Sections \ref{sect-formulation}, \ref{sect-preliminaries}, and \ref{sect:classical impulse} are arranged in Appendix \ref{Appen-proofs-sect2}.